PedestrianDynamics/VCNN4PuDe/README.md

 **Input video with its trajectory data**

-You can access them by this <a href="samples/">link</link>
+You can access them by this <a href="samples/">link</link>.

-Note: They were  taken from <a href="http://ped.fz-juelich.de/da/2018crowdqueue"> Pedestrian Dynamics Data Archive </a> hosted by FZJ
+Note: They were  taken from <a href="http://ped.fz-juelich.de/da/2018crowdqueue"> Pedestrian Dynamics Data Archive </a> hosted by FZJ.

 **Annotated Video produced by **VCNN4PuDe** Framework**